Bbouley/capstone-v2/readme.md

 ## Description

-A site to allow users to create projects for green energy ideas and then collaborate with other users to build out their project.
-The site will allow people to come together and create and build ideas that they can use to generate electricity without having to rely on fossil fuels.
+A site to allow users to create projects for different ideas and then collaborate with other users to build out their project.
+The site will allow people to come together and create and build ideas that can be categorized into several different sections such as:
+- Art and Design
+- Engineering
+- DIY
+- Internet Of Things
+- And others...

 ## Technologies
 - MEAN Stack